Edinburgh and Dublin

 - 3 hours of Bradley credit

-- Room with private bath, breakfast each day
+- Twiin room with private bath and breakfast each day

 This intensive writing course will dovetail perfectly with your travels.
 In addition to class writing workshops, you will take notes on your experiences and turn those into daily travel essays that will develop into a travel portfolio, accompanied perhaps by photos, memorabilia, and other fascinating travel miscellanea.
 Along with the extensive daily assignments, you will write two formal essays.
 All of your writing will focus on describing, narrating, and analyzing the ways in which daily interaction with a new culture can affect and change you, the traveler.
 Alumni of the Travel Writing class taught abroad comment that it helped them remember and process even the smallest details of their overseas experience, and that they witnessed rapid improvement of their writing skills.

 Begin at the study abroad homepage.
 Follow the instructions for May 2017 Interim Programs pre-registration.
 Pre-register before noon on Wednesday, October 26, 2016.
 Then, you must complete the registration process in person at 8:30am on Thursday, October 27 in the Student Center Ballroom.
 Students will enroll in order of their cumulative credit hours until classes reach enrollment limits.
 Thereafter, enrollment for any remaining class places will be on a first-come, first-served in the Study Abroad Office, 325 GCC.